marcel-dempers/docker-development-youtube-series/storage/databases/postgres/1-introduction/README.md

   -p 5000:5432 `
   postgres:15.0
 ```
-Note that this does not change the port which Postgres runs on. </br>
+Note that this does not change the port which PostgreSQL runs on. </br>
 To change that, we need to explore the configuration.

 ## Configuration

 PostgreSQL can be configured using environment variables as well as a config file. </br>

-Postgres has a ton of configuration options. </br>
+PostgreSQL has a ton of configuration options. </br>
-In the next chapter, we will explore the configuration of Postgres. </br>
+In the next chapter, we will explore the configuration of PostgreSQL. </br>

 ## Docker Compose